MHaringa/insurancerating/docs/articles/model-validation.md

 In practice, model validation is rarely based on a single statistic.

-A standard validation workflow combines:
+A validation exercise often combines:

 - comparative performance measures
 - coefficient inspection